-This example demonstrates the use of an EJB 3.1 Stateless Session Bean and CDI to access it via a JSF.
-Deployment occurs via a war archive for deployment to Red Hat JBoss Enterprise Application Platform.
+temperature-converter example demonstrates the use of an EJB 3.1 Stateless Session Bean (SLSB) and CDI, accessed using a JSF, and deployed to Red Hat JBoss Enterprise Application Platform using a WAR archive.

 Convert, the temperature string is passed to the TemperatureConverter controller (managed) bean.

 convert()method of the injected TemperatureConvertEJB (notice the field annotated with @Inject).

 temperaturefield of the managed bean.

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

 All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 If you have not yet done so, you must Configure Maven before testing the quickstarts.

 EAP_HOME with the actual path to your JBoss EAP 6 installation.
 The installation path is described in detail here: Use of EAP_HOME and JBOSS_HOME Variables.

 The following shows the command line to start the server: